ghostbsd/ghostbsd-build/README.md

 The purpose of this tool is quickly generate live images for GhostBSD.

 ## Features
-* Build GhostBSD with GhostBSD
+* Build GhostBSD from packages
-* Mate, XFCE, and KDE desktop environments
+* Mate, XFCE, Cinnamon and KDE desktop environments
 * Hybrid DVD/USB image

 ## Graphics Support